 The challenge of social inequality

-Chile is regarded as a showpiece country in Latin America because it has managed the transition to the status of an economically successful nation.
+Chile has been regarded as a showpiece country in Latin America because it has managed the transition to the status of an economically successful nation.
 The economy is growing and Chile's per-capita income is the highest in the subcontinent.
 The Human Development Index, too, officially numbers Chile among the countries with a very high level of human development: almost the entire population can read and write.
 But this pretty façade is crumbling: Chile is one of the countries with the greatest social inequality anywhere in the world.
 The consequences of these differences are borne by the low-income groups of the population.
 Many people are still living in precarious conditions.
 Mission 21 aims to achieve greater justice and participation through its projects.

 Mission 21 supports theological education to bring about more justice